-at(date of dea ath) and the writing annex ed, in sealed cover, is his last will, duly 2.
-That the petitioner was named as the ex ecutor in the said will.
-3. That the amount of assets which is like described in Schedule 'A' below (when necessary) • 4.
-That the said deceased left behind the fo ollowing relations, besides the petitioner: (i) G Son of (State residence) Brother (ii) H widow of of the deceased.
+at(date of executed by the deceased on · ed, in sealed cover, is his last will, duly 2.
+That the petitioner was named as the executor in the said will. - er's hand is estimated at Rsas f debts are shown in Schedule 'B' below).
+4. That the said deceased left behind I the following relations, besides the petitioner: (i) G Son of (State residence) Brother (ii) H widow of of the deceased.
 (State residence) Widow (iii) MDaughter of (State residence) Daughter 5.
-That at the time of his death the decease properties at village - P.S. - Dist) within the • 6.
-That to the best of the petitioner's belief said will (see s.
-279 of the Indian Successi • • ade to any other court for a probate of the 7.
-(Where necessary) That the petitioner has as paid off Estate Duty on the estate of E.F. - deceased.
-The petitioner, therefore, prays that the couthe deceased. rt may be pleased to grant to the petitioner probate of the said will of Verification I, (A.B.), the petitioner in the above petition to my knowledge and belief and I sign this Library,(place) (see s.
-280 verification this the day of 20 at the Bar A.B.
-I, Srione of the witnesses to the said testator affixing his signature in the said testator. • Schedule 'A' (State here assets likely to come to the hand of the executor).
-Schedule 'B' (State here liab ilities, debts, if any - where e necessary).
-Petition for Letters s of Administration (with out will annexed) (Under s.
-27 8 of the Indian Succession Act 1925).
-In the Court of the District Judge/District Dele egate at Act 39, 1925 Case Noof 2 0 In the matter of grant of Letters of Administ tration to the estate of A.B. - deceased.
-1. That A.B., lately ofP.Sthis court.
-Distdied on at within the jurisdiction of
+That at the time of his death the dec properties at village - P.S. - Dist) w (or the deceased had his immovable 6.
+That to the best of the petitioner's to said will (see s.
+279 of the Indian Suc ade to any other court for a probate of the 7.
+(Where necessary) That the petitic oner has paid off Estate Duty on the estate of E.F. - deceased.
+The petitioner, therefore, prays that the deceased. ne court may be pleased to grant to the petitioner probate of the said will of Verification on this verification this the nade in paras 1 to 7 hereinabove are true day of 20 at the Bar act).
+A.B.
+I, Srione of the witnesse said testator affixing his signature in t d, declare that I was present and saw the ndian Succession Act).
+Schedule 'A' (State here a ssets likely to come to the hand of the executor).
+Schedule 'B' (State her re liabilities, debts, if any - where e necessary).
+Petition for L etters of Administration (witho out will annexed) (Under s.
+278 of the Indian Succession Act 1925).
+In the Court of the District Judge/District Dele gate at A ct 39, 1925 Case Noof 2 0 In the matter of grant of Letters of Ad ministration to the estate of A.B. - deceased.
+1. That A.B., lately ofP.S this court. died on at within the jurisdiction of